vapoursynth/vapoursynth/doc/pythonreference.rst

    Some editors allow multiple vapoursynth-scripts to run in the same process, each of them comes with a different Core-instance and their own set of outputs.
 Each core-instance with their associated outputs represent their own environment.

-   At any given time, only one environment can be active at any given time (in the same context).
+   At any given time, only one environment can be active (in the same context).
 This class allows introspection about environments and allows to switch to them at will.

    .. code::